GitJer/Button-debouncer/README.md

 divisor = system clock * debounce time / 62

-For a debounce time of 50ms a divisor of more than 100000 is required (I haven't tested if this is actually possible, but the `sm_config_set_clkdiv` statement accepts a 16-bit integer, although its parameter should be a float.)
+For a debounce time of 50ms a divisor of more than 100000 is required (I haven't tested if this is actually possible, but the `sm_config_set_clkdiv` function internally uses a 16-bit integer, although its parameter is a float.)

 ## Improvements
 Since this is the first time I tried to do something with the Pico and the PIO, there are bound to be a lot things that can be improved upon.